GSG-G7/far-nearer/README.md

 ## **User Stories**

-- As a user, I can visit the website and read about it.
+- As a user, I want to visit the website so that I can read about it.
-- As a user, I can report buildings that I believe to be empty.
+- As a user, I want report buildings that I believe it is empty so that I can share my information.
-- As a user, I can view information about the project so that I can deal with the displayed data.
+- As a user, I want view information about the project so that I can deal with the displayed data.
-- As a user, I can subscribe in the mailing list and recive emails with all updates.
+- As a user, I want subscribe to the mailing list so that I can receive emails with all updates.

 ## Challenges Achieved :tada: